Everything You Need to Know About the Common App

 How Can I Access the Common App?

 Accessing the Common Application platform is easy and free for all students.
 Simply go to the Common App website or access it through the website of any of the colleges that accept it.
 Most colleges provide a link to the platform on their admissions or “how to apply” page.
+Students must pay the application fees required by the colleges or apply for a fee waiver.

 When you enter the Common App, you will be asked to create a new account or log in.
 When you create your account, you’ll need to identify yourself as a first-year student, transfer student, education professional, parent, or another adult.
 This helps the Common App adjust the platform to your needs.